 Fortunately, a few very clever people have built Airbnb pricing tools for this exact problem.

 Not only that, but they'll automate the entire process for you.

-An Automated pricing tool will add dynamic pricing to your Airbnb listing.
-To calculate the price per night the tool will crunch a huge set of data to build a personalised pricing model for your listing.
+An Airbnb pricing tool will add dynamic pricing - based on numerous market forces -to your listing.
+To calculate the price per night the tool crunches a huge set of data to build a bespoke pricing model unique to your listing.

 Just to name a few.

 Now, there're a few different pricing tools on the market right now, each with it's own specific algorithm to crunch all of this data, and the results for each will vary.